Independent Contractor Policy

 - Specific advice about the use of the Independent Contractor Agreement Template is available from the Director of Human Resource Management.

-- The signed independent contractor contract must be held by the job manager, with a copy forwarded to the independent contractor.
-A further copy must be sent to the Chief Financial Officer for use in monitoring the University's financial commitments and to help forecast cash flow requirements.
+- providing a copy of the signed contract to the Chief Financial Officer for use in monitoring the University's financial commitments and to help forecast cash flow requirements

 Responsibility for monitoring compliance